Medically reviewed by Drugs.com. Last updated on Jan 7, 2022.

-Do not use this medicine if you are also using astemizole (Hismanal®), atazanavir (Reyataz®), cisapride (Propulsid®), lovastatin (Mevacor®), pimozide (Orap®), simvastatin (Zocor®), terfenadine (Seldane®), or certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
-45®, Ergomar®, Ergostat®, or Migranal®).
-If you have kidney or liver disease, do not take both this medicine and colchicine (Colcrys®).
+Do not use this medicine if you are also using astemizole (Hismanal®), atazanavir (Reyataz®), cisapride (Propulsid®), lovastatin (Mevacor®), pimozide (Orap®), simvastatin (Zocor®), terfenadine (Seldane®), certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
+45®, Ergomar®, Ergostat®, or Migranal®), or medicines containing rilpivirine.
+If you have kidney or liver disease, do not take this medicine together with colchicine (Colcrys®).
 Using these medicines together may increase risk for more serious side effects.

 Make sure your doctor knows if you are pregnant or planning to become pregnant.
 If you become pregnant while using this medicine, tell your doctor right away.